AndrewEllis93/Print-Tuning-Guide/README.md

 - This can be done via g-codes/macros, LCD, or via web.
 I find it easiest to sit in front of the printer and fine-tune with the LCD.
 - **Examples**\
-In these examples, the third square is closest.
+In these examples, the third square is closest.\
+There are print examples in the next section.

     - **Top surface**
         - You don't want too many ridges/hairs on top.
-            - It's normal to have a little bit of this near the corners, or in small footprint areas.
+            - It's normal to have a *little* bit of this near the corners, or in small footprint areas.
         - You shouldn't see any gaps between the lines.
             - It's fine to have some very small pinholes where the infill meets the perimeters.
         - ![](Images/EM-Squares-2.png)